roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Frequency of dictionary lookups
 - Retry usage and its impact on user performance

-This PRD outlines the core features and user experience of Tinware, focusing on creating an engaging and educational word game using a scenario-based approach.
-The document provides a clear vision for the product while allowing room for future enhancements and iterations based on user feedback and educational needs, including the scenario-based gameplay and centralized configuration system.
+This PRD outlines the core features and user experience of Tinware, focusing on creating an engaging and educational word game using a scenario-based approach with multiple game modes.
+The document provides a clear vision for the product while allowing room for future enhancements and iterations based on user feedback and educational needs.